jaspereb/Retinanet-Tutorial/README.md

         'greenPlum'      : 1
     }

+save and close that file.

+Now we are going to build the keras-retinanet tutorial so we can use it

+`cd ~/RetinanetTutorial/keras-retinanet/`
+`pip install numpy --user`

+we are going to system install it, so that our test script can run from anywhere, if you don't want to use `testDetector.py` you can skip this

+`pip install . --user`

+then also build the local copy because we will use that for training it

+`python setup.py build_ext --inplace`

-finally, we are ready to start training
+then finally, we are ready to start training

-`keras_retinanet/bin/train.py --tensorboard-dir ~/RetinanetTutorial/TrainingOutput --snapshot-path ~/RetinanetTutorial/TrainingOutput/snapshots --random-transform --steps 3000 pascal ~/RetinanetTutorial/PlumsVOC`
+`keras_retinanet/bin/train.py --tensorboard-dir ~/RetinanetTutorial/TrainingOutput --snapshot-path ~/RetinanetTutorial/TrainingOutput/snapshots --random-transform --steps 100 pascal ~/RetinanetTutorial/PlumsVOC`

+we are running with a very small steps value so that you can see the model progress on tensorboard after not many steps.
+The default value is 10000 and using such as small value will result in creating many snapshot files in `~/RetinanetTutorial/TrainingOutput/snapshots` so you may need to delete some of the older ones as it fills up.
+If you want to train a useful model, you should set this somewhere between 2000 and 10000 depending on how big your dataset is.

 # Training
 Training will likely take several hours, depending on your dataset.
 You will want to open tensorboard to monitor the progress of it.
 You should also keep an eye on the free disk space where you are saving the model checkpoints, because this can fill up fast and crash your training.
-Run tensorboard using
+Run tensorboard in a new terminal using

 `tensorboard --logdir ~/RetinanetTutorial/TrainingOutput`